 For individual and small group health insurance market plans covered by the ACA’s rating rules, premiums may only vary based on an individual’s age, the area of the state in which the policy is sold, tobacco use, and family composition.
 For covered plans, these are the only factors that an insurance company can use when it sets premiums.
 Covered plans can’t refuse to insure or charge higher premiums to consumers with medical problems.
 The ACA also reduces the difference in premiums covered plans charged for younger and older people and eliminates differences between premiums charged for men and women.
 These rating rules cover individual and small group health plans offered through the exchanges or outside of them, but do not apply to short-term, limited duration plans.

 To help make coverage affordable, many consumers who buy qualified health plans through the individual market exchanges are eligible for premium tax credits.
-Also, consumers under age 30 or who can’t afford coverage may be eligible to buy catastrophic plans, which cost less.
+Also, consumers under age 30 or who obtain a hardship exemption may be eligible to buy catastrophic plans, which cost less.

 Drafting Note: States may want to link to rate submissions and final approvals.
 States that don’t allow the tobacco surcharge or use a different ratio than 1.5:1 should note that health insurance companies are prevented from charging consumers a higher premium for being a tobacco user or limited in the amount of tobacco surcharge that can be applied.